 In order to make an initial determination for a clinical coverage review request, the prescriber must submit specific information to Express Scripts for review.
-For an administrative coverage review request, the member must submit information to Express Scripts to support their
+For an administrative coverage review request, the member must submit information to Express Scripts to support their request.
+The initial determination and notification to patient and prescriber will be made within the specified timeframes as follows:

-Type of claim Decision Timeframe Notification of Decision Decisions are completed as soon as possible from receipt of request but no later than: Approval Denial Standard Pre-Service 15 days (Retail) 5 days (home delivery) Patient: automated call (letter if call not successful) Patient: letter Standard Post-Service 30 days Prescriber: Fax (letter if fax not successful) Prescriber: Fax (letter if fax not successful) Urgent 72 hours Patient: automated call and letter Prescriber: Fax (letter if fax not successful) Patient: live call and letter Prescriber: Fax (letter if fax not successful)
+Type of claim Decision Timeframe Notification of Decision Decisions are completed as soon as possible from receipt of request but no later than: Approval Denial

+Standard Pre-Service 15 days (Retail) 5 days (home delivery) Patient: automated call (letter if call not successful) Patient: letter Standard Post-Service 30 days Prescriber: Fax (letter if fax not successful) Prescriber: Fax (letter if fax not successful) Urgent 72 hours Patient: automated call and letter Prescriber: Fax (letter if fax not successful) Patient: live call and letter Prescriber: Fax (letter if fax not successful)